I have always wanted to make my own coat... so until I do, here's a cape!

-How does it differ from others of its genre?It doesn't have much written going on!
+It doesn't have much written going on!
 I did a three year costume production degree which involved writing down every single process we did for everything we made.
 I left college nearly 6 years ago and I am still not ready to write another step by step guide!

 How does my writing process work?

 It goes like this.... finish project, take photos (usually with my remote in hand), sit on photoshop for hours editing (my favourite bit!) do a bit of writing, publish the post.
 Then I send a panicked txt to my husband and mum to check spellings and grammar.
 I must learn to get them to check it before I publish...I get way overexcited!
 This year has been a quieter year on the blog due to the baby arriving in January.
 I'm hoping now I have a routine going on I can do a few more posts and keep everyone entertained!